D-o-d-o-x/lazylist/README.md

 When you try to access at an index, that the generator never generates, you get a StopIteration-Exception. len(lazyList) will return inf, while the generator end has not been reached.

+## Attribution

+Icon is based on:

+Lazy by Adrien Coquet from <a href="https://thenounproject.com/browse/icons/term/lazy/" target="_blank" title="Lazy Icons">Noun Project</a>

+List by Kirby Wu from <a href="https://thenounproject.com/browse/icons/term/list/" target="_blank" title="List Icons">Noun Project</a>